RomlinGroup/Flatpack/README.md

 ## Micro language models

 [Micro language models](http://microlanguagemodels.com) (100M to 10B parameters) provide an efficient alternative to large language models, addressing deployment, reliability, and scalability challenges.
-Their compact size enables rapid pre-training and fine-tuning, allowing organizations to adapt swiftly to market shifts and specific needs.
+Their compact size enables rapid pre-training and fine-tuning, allowing organisations to adapt swiftly to market shifts and specific needs.
 These models can be readily deployed in edge-adjacent environments such as laptops, microprocessors, and smartphones, offering accessibility and versatility.

 ## Edge artificial intelligence